What is the Broadcast Retransmission Fee?

 As a local business, we can thrive only when we deliver services at the best possible value.
 We are actively working toward an agreement that does not burden our customers with excessive price increases.
 With the hundreds of channels we offer our customers, imagine the impact on your monthly bill if we just agreed to pay networks whatever they asked.

 Why does Arvig use a negotiating agent?

 Using a negotiating agent like NCTC provides us more buying power than handling the negotiations independently.
 Because NCTC represents 700 providers who service more than 4 million subscribers total, they can often get us a better deal during negotiations.

 Will you offer a refund if these networks are dropped?

-The only way these networks will be lost is if Fox turns them off.
-We expect Fox to require us to pay for their services even if they pull their signals for a few days.
+The only way these networks will be lost is if the broadcaster(s) turn them off.
+We expect to have to pay for their services even if they pull their signals for a few days.
 However, if we don’t have to pay for these signals for any period of time, we will review our options to offer a refund of that amount to customers.